Possibly the Best Job In Sailing

 Here at Sailing Virgins, we are often asked about what it takes to become a skipper for The Yacht Week.
 We should know: all instructors at Sailing Virgins are current or former skippers and/or instructors with The Yacht Week, so we thought we would share some tips.
 This post introduces The Yacht Week, the Skipper Academy, and gives you the nine steps to make a Yacht Week Skipper.
 For a free infographic, click here.

 What Is The Yacht Week?

 If you are reading this you are probably already aware of The Yacht Week.
 If not, watch their trailer below.
 In short, the Yacht Week is a global phenomenon, where people - mostly in their 20s and 30s - become part of sailing events which are staged in six destinations around the world.

 If you are into meeting some great people, enjoy partying and like the sound of sailing around the Mediterranean during summer (or any one of half a dozen other locations), check them out.

 The Yacht Week Skipper

-For qualifications the Quarterdeck literature states a Yachtmaster Coastal level is required as a minimum, however we recommend an Yachtmaster Offshore level, as this will increase your chances of being selected for the Academy and passing.
+For qualifications, the Quarterdeck literature states a Yachtmaster Coastal level is required as a minimum, however, we recommend a Yachtmaster Offshore level, as this will increase your chances of being selected for the Academy and passing.